dboddie-canonical-work/disgorged-docs/using-gdb-and-gdbserver.rst

 When GDB is instantiated in this way, it behaves just as it would were it called against the same executable outside of the snap environment.

-   ℹ For general advice on fixing potential issues in running snaps, see `Debugging snaps <debugging-snaps.md>`__.
+   ℹ For general advice on fixing potential issues in running snaps, see :ref:`Debugging snaps <debugging-snaps>`.
 Guidance on using GDB is outside the scope of our documentation, but a good place to start is the `Sample GDB Session <https://sourceware.org/gdb/current/onlinedocs/gdb/Sample-Session.html#Sample-Session>`__ in the `official documentation <https://sourceware.org/gdb/current/onlinedocs/gdb/>`__.

 .. raw:: html